How does a child support schedule work?

 Most child support is paid through the Washington State Department of Social and Health Services, Division of Child Support.

-By default, child support is generally collected through wage garnishment.
-If the paying parent is in arrears, bank accounts can be seized, tax refunds intercepted, and licenses suspended.
-If a parent is found to be willfully avoiding paying support, they can even be held in contempt of court and jailed.
+By default, the state generally collects child support through wage garnishment.
+If the paying parent is in arrears, the state can seize bank accounts, intercept tax refunds, and suspend licenses.
+If a parent is willfully avoiding paying support, the state can even hold them in contempt of court and jail them.

 If you are having trouble collecting child support, you may want to contact your local support enforcement office to see what can be done.
-However, you may also want to consider contacting an attorney to see what steps can be taken through private enforcement as well.
+However, you may also want to consider contacting an attorney to see what steps you can take through private enforcement as well.

 How do I modify my child support?

-Child support can be modified based on a substantial change in circumstances.
-There is also a statutory right to have child support adjusted every two years.
+You can modify child support based on a substantial change in circumstances.
+A statutory right to have child support adjusted every two years also exists.

 An adjustment is generally limited to updating the support figures to current incomes, while a modification can potentially change any provision in the child support order, such as apportionment of tax deductions for the child.